smishraIOV/rsk-aa-wallet/README.md

 # Rootstock account abstraction

+**Work in progress:** current version has no tests.
+Compiling with optmizer leads to "stack to deep" error.
+The trigger is isolated to
+`encodedListLength` in the final step when `return`-ing the hash of the RLP encoded of legacy transactions.

 This project explores introducing account abstraction in Rootstock using the ERC-4337 design.
 An important part of this approach is the separation of a transaction's validation logic from its execution.
 The ERC is still a work in progress.
 However, some L2 rollup projects have implemented similar versions with "native" account abstraction.
 We start with code from a ZKSync [tutorial](https://github.com/matter-labs/custom-aa-tutorial) from Matter Labs.